ro-anderson/ml-classification-on-high-dimensional-data/README.md

 9. **Write Unit Tests:** We also write a couple of unit tests for our code using the pytest testing framework.

-The whole process involves exploration and experimentation, adjusting parameters as needed, and interpreting the results at each step to inform our choices in the next steps.

 ## Results

 The following table shows the average results achieved by the classification model using both Cosine and Euclidean distances: